 Issue #1: Input vs. Output

 An input doesn’t tell you what you are accomplishing.
 It only tells you how hard the effort is.
-The actual amount of work you are performing is not really known.
+The actual amount of work you are performing (the “output”) is not really known.
 Joe gives the example of a tachometer on a car.
 A tachometer tells you how hard the engine is working.
 But it does not tell you if it’s producing a little power or a lot of power.
-Power meters however, tell you the second and more important part of the equation: the “output.”
-The output is what you are doing or achieving.
-When the output is known, your training becomes vastly more effective.

 Issue #2: You Heart Rate Can Vary Day-to-Day

 Things such as temperature, hydration levels or fatigue can all have an impact on your heart rate.
-(See below for a complete list.)
 Since your heart rate is easily influenced by these factors, it often makes it difficult to use your heart rate as a way to measure the intensity of your efforts.
 Moreover, there are individual differences in the power-heart rate relationship.
 As fitness improves, you heart rate falls for a given power level.
 You might produce 200 watts at 150 BPM at the start of the season, and as fitness improves, find yourself producing 200 watts at 140 BPM later on.

 |Warm or cool temperatures||If you become too hot or too cold, your body senses what is called a thermal stress load.
 Your heart pumps more blood which is sent to your skin to enhance heat dissipation in order to cool you.
 In cooler temperatures, the brain diverts the blood throughout the entire body to keep it warm thus lowering heart rate.
 Extreme temperatures can change your heart rate by 10 beats per minute or more.|